The Kaleidoscopic Filter: A Structural Resolution of Restricted Integer Partitions: The Spectral Theory of Restricted Partitions

 \subsection{The Recursive Geometric Sieve vs. The Cyclotomic Resolution}

 In the classical geometric approach, the boundary conditions imposed by the positive Weyl chamber $\mathcal{C}^+$ generate a finite set of spatial shift vectors $R_i$.
-These vectors conceptually algorithmically filter the Simplicial Ehrhart Basis through a recursive progression.
-Table \ref{tab:residue_geometric} conceptually illustrates this recursive inclusion-exclusion ``Residue Matrix'' for $k=6$.
+These vectors conceptually filter the Simplicial Ehrhart Basis through a recursive progression.
+Table \ref{tab:residue_geometric_full} conceptually illustrates this recursive inclusion-exclusion ``Residue Matrix'' for $k=6$.

-While this geometric matrix perfectly governs the local interference, computing the full partition function algorithmically through the vectors $R_i$ is strictly recursive and computationally slow.
-To achieve absolute $O(1)$ complexity, this recursive geometric sieve must be analytically resolved into finite cyclotomic operators.
+While this geometric matrix perfectly governs the local interference, computing the full partition function algorithmically through the vectors $R_i$ is strictly recursive.
+To achieve absolute analytical resolution, this recursive geometric sieve must be analytically transformed into finite cyclotomic operators.

+\begin{theorem}[Analytical Transformation of the Weyl Sieve via Filtration] The recursive geometric shift matrix governing the Weyl chamber inclusion-exclusion (demonstrated in Table \ref{tab:residue_geometric_full}) is mathematically isomorphic to the discrete convolutional action of the Kaleidoscopic Filter $\mathcal{K}_k$.
+By applying $\mathcal{K}_k$, the recursive spatial dependence is completely diagonalized, collapsing the infinite matrix progression strictly into a bounded spectrum of cyclotomic invariants. \end{theorem} \begin{proof} The recursive vectors $R_i$ are generated by sequential reflections across the bounding hyperplanes.
+The geometric evaluation of this sieve requires an alternating summation over all possible Weyl paths, leading to an unbounded recurrence relation.
+The operator $\mathcal{K}_k = \sum_{w \in W} \text{sgn}(w) \cdot w$ encodes the entire geometric boundary structure into a single, finite polynomial convolution.
+By mapping this polynomial onto the complex roots of unity via partial fraction decomposition, the spatial shifts $R_i$ are explicitly transformed into phase rotations $\zeta_d^{-j}$.
+This permanently breaks the recursive spatial dependency, allowing the exact volume to be computed analytically and independently for any magnitude $n$. \end{proof}